akamai/terraform-provider-akamai/docs/data-sources/rate_policy_actions.md

 # akamai_appsec_rate_policy_actions

-(Beta) Use the `akamai_appsec_rate_policy_actions` data source to retrieve a list of all rate policies associated with a given configuration version and security policy.
+Use the `akamai_appsec_rate_policy_actions` data source to retrieve a list of all rate policies associated with a given configuration version and security policy.

 ## Example Usage